 - Osteochondrosis and Osteochondrosis Dissecans, OCD (Bone and Cartilage Maturation Disorder and Isolated Cartilage Fragments in the Joint, Joint Mice)

-The symptoms of osteochondrosis and OCD can vary, but are often related to the location and severity of the lesions.
-Typically, affected dogs show lameness, which may be intermittentIntermittent refers to something that occurs at intervals or starts and stops temporarily, such as intermittent Pain that comes and goes. and worsen after physical activity.
-The lameness can also manifest as a protective posture / guarding posture of the affected leg.
+The symptoms of osteochondrosis and OCD can vary but are often related to the location and severity of the lesions.
+Typically, affected dogs show lameness, which can be intermittentIntermittent refers to something that occurs at intervals or starts and stops temporarily, such as intermittent Pain that comes and goes. and worsens after physical activity.
+The lameness can also manifest as a protective posture of the affected leg.

-Other signs include pain on touching or manipulating the affected joint, limited mobility, and occasionally swelling of the joint.
-In severe cases, secondary osteoarthritis can develop, which can lead to chronicChronic refers to a condition or disease that is long-lasting or permanent.
-Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. pain and further limited mobility.
+Other signs include pain when touching or manipulating the affected joint, restricted mobility, and occasionally swelling of the joint.
+In severe cases, secondary osteoarthritis can develop, leading to chronicChronic refers to a condition or disease that is long-lasting or permanent.
+Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. pain and further restricted movement.

-Affected dogs often show unwillingness to run or jump and may have trouble getting up from a lying position.
-These symptoms often occur between the ages of 4 and 8 months, when growth is fastest.
+Affected dogs often show a reluctance to run or jump and may have trouble getting up from a lying position.
+These symptoms often appear between the ages of 4 and 8 months, when growth is most rapid.

 Diagnosis

 The diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. of osteochondrosis and OCD is based on a combination of clinical examination, X-rays and, if necessary, advanced imaging techniques such as CT or MRI.
-During the clinical examination, the veterinarian will test the mobility of the joints and look for signs of pain or swelling.
+It is the first step in the management and treatment of patients. of osteochondrosis and OCD is based on a combination of clinical examination, X-rays and, if necessary, further imaging procedures such as CT or MRI.
+During the clinical examination, the vet will test joint mobility and look for signs of pain or swelling.

 X-rays are the primaryPrimary refers to the first or original cause of a disease or condition, as opposed to secondary causes or symptoms that develop from it. diagnostic tool for confirming the disease.
-They can show thickened cartilage areas, detachments, or free cartilage fragments in the joint.
-In some cases, however, X-rays may not capture all the details of the lesions, which is why CT or MRI can be used for a more detailed assessment.
+They can show thickened areas of cartilage, detachments, or free cartilage pieces in the joint.
+In some cases, however, X-rays may not capture all the details of the lesions, which is why CT or MRI may be used for a more detailed assessment.

-In addition, arthroscopyArthroscopy is a minimally invasive surgical procedure that allows for the examination and sometimes treatment of damage within a joint.
-An arthroscope, a thin, lighted tube, is inserted into the joint through a small incision. can be performed to directly visualize the lesions and, if necessary, take therapeutic measures.
+Additionally, an arthroscopyArthroscopy is a minimally invasive surgical procedure that allows for the examination and sometimes treatment of damage within a joint.
+An arthroscope, a thin, lighted tube, is inserted into the joint through a small incision. can be performed to directly visualize the lesions and take therapeutic measures if necessary.
 This minimally invasiveInvasive describes medical procedures or pathogens that enter the body or penetrate tissue.
-In medicine, invasive procedures can range from minimally invasive techniques to open surgery. technique offers the advantage that it can be used both diagnostically and therapeutically.
+In medicine, invasive procedures can range from minimally invasive techniques to open surgery. technique offers the advantage of being used for both diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+It is the first step in the management and treatment of patients. and therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions..

 Therapy

-In more severe cases, especially if cartilage fragments have detached, surgery may be necessary.
-The surgery aims to remove loose cartilage fragments and smooth the surface of the affected bone to promote healing and improve joint function.
+In more severe cases, especially if cartilage pieces have detached, surgical intervention may be necessary.
+The surgery aims to remove loose cartilage pieces and smooth the surface of the affected bone to promote healing and improve joint function.

 Prognosis and follow-up care